diogolmenezes/Faker/README.md

 ## Creating fake objects using custom factory
 You can create objects using custom default schema, and all you need is implement IFaker<T> interface.

-Faker implements some types of generators, like NameGenerator, EmailGenerator, IntegerGenerator and DateTimeGenerator and you can use your custom generators too.
+Faker implements some types of generators, like NameGenerator, EmailGenerator, LoginGenerator, IntegerGenerator and DateTimeGenerator and you can use your custom generators too.

 ```
 public class User : IFaker<User>